A Guess Isn’t Good Enough for a Jury

 We see this in some Plastic Surgery “clinics” that advertise recovery facilities that are in a hotel or luxury apartment with nursing and/or medical staff available.

-On the other hand, a hospital usually has strict treatment protocols which, if not followed may impact the standard of care.
+A hospital usually has strict treatment protocols which, if not followed may impact the standard of care.
+Both public and private hospitals are subject to licensing and regulations as well as follow best practices in medically ethical treatment.

 The Doctor-Patient Relationship.
 Has Medical-Malpractice been Committed?